The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$

-In this section, we will return to the localisation formula, \cref{thm:GW:localised:to:H}, and insert the obtained expression for the double Hodge integrals in terms of $\mc{B}$-operators, \cref{thm:dH:as:VEV}, in order to obtain an vacuum expectation formula for the spin Gromov--Witten invariants.
+In this section, we will return to the localisation formula, \cref{thm:GW:localised:to:H}, and insert the obtained expression for the double Hodge integrals in terms of $\mc{B}$-operators, \cref{thm:dH:as:VEV}, in order to obtain an vacuum expectation formula for the spin GW invariants.
 Such a formula gives a proof of the spin GW/H correspondence for the Riemann sphere, and we will discuss the spin GW/H correspondence for a general target curve assuming a degeneration formula.
-The operator formalism allows for explicit computations of spin Gromov--Witten invariants, that recover some known formulae and more.
+The operator formalism allows for explicit computations of spin GW invariants, that recover some known formulae and more.